FormidableLabs/formidable-charts/README.md

 ### Common Props

-The following is a list of common props shared by each chart, with the exception of VictoryPieChart where noted:
+The following is a list of common props shared by each chart, with the exception of PieChart where noted:

 #####categories `oneOfType(shape({ x: arrayOf(string), y: arrayOf(string) }), arrayOf(string))`

 The categories prop specifies how categorical data for a chart should be ordered.
 This prop should be given as an array of string values, or an object with these arrays of values specified for x and y.
 If this prop is not set, categorical data will be plotted in the order it was given in the data array.

->Not applicable to VictoryPieChart
+>Not applicable to PieChart

 Examples: `["dogs", "cats", "mice"], { x: ["dogs","cats"], y: ["mice","birds"]}`